 Ouachita Baptist University is committed to serving its constituents with integrity and fairness.
 The university takes complaints seriously, works to resolve them in ways that honor our Christian mission and values, and provides appropriate avenues of appeal for students and constituents who seek redress of grievances.
 This policy provides a procedure for registering complaints and seeking their resolution.
 The policy and the formal complaint form may be accessed from the Consumer Information web page, here.

 NOTE: This policy does not apply to sexual-harassment complaints.
-Such complaints, whether involving students or employees, should be reported to Ouachita’s Title IX Coordinator, Mr. Phil Hardin.
+Such complaints, whether involving students or employees, should be reported to Ouachita’s Title IX Coordinator, Mr. Ian Cosh.

-The Faculty-Staff Manual, Tiger Handbook, and the university catalogs (General Catalog, OBU at New Life Church Catalog, and Ouachita Online Catalog) include procedures for addressing certain specific complaints and grievances not mentioned below.
+The Faculty Staff Manual, Tiger Handbook, and the university catalogs (General Catalog and Ouachita Online Catalog) include procedures for addressing certain specific complaints and grievances not mentioned below.
 This policy does not replace those procedures.

 I. INFORMAL RESOLUTION